hoffsupes/Detection-and-Tracking/README.md

 4. Homography calculation between matches across video frame and marker image
   - Number of inliers calculated
     - If inliers above a certain number then detection successful
-    - Pass of feature locations to the tracking system
+    - Pass off feature locations to the tracking system

 Tracking:

 Use the KLT Tracker

 At this point, you should use your own video and marker image.
 I'm not releasing the video / marker image I have but feel free to use your own.
+Replace paths for the video file and marker image as needed within the first 22 lines of the code.